phatak-dev/blog/_posts/2020-03-28-spark-3-introduction-part-1.md

 ## CSV Source

 CSV is one of most used data source in Apache Spark.
-So from spark 2.0, it has become bultin source.
+So from spark 2.0, it has become built-in source.

 Spark 3.0 brings one of the important improvement to this source by allowing user to specify the multi character delimiter.